ibuttimer/weather-zone/docs/readme.md

   The `old_id` field of all `dark_xxx` variants is set to the base old_id value plus 100.

 Please see [The Met Éireann Location Forecast API](https://www.met.ie/Open_Data/Notes-on-API-XML-file_V6.odt) and [met-eireann-weather-forecast-api](https://data.gov.ie/dataset/met-eireann-weather-forecast-api) for more information.

-[legends.json](../data/locationforecast/legends.json) is the base file downloaded from https://api.met.no/weatherapi/weathericon/2.0/legends.
-[me-legends.json](../data/locationforecast/me-legends.json) is the patch file used to apply the Met Éireann specific changes to the base file.

 ### Weather icons
 #### Latest version